 En la classe de espanol nosotros hecho sangria sin alcohol.
 Sangria es una refresca de mucha fruta. los ingrediones era: 3 tazas de jugo de uvas, ¾ taza de jugo de manzanas, ½ taza de jugo de naranja, 1 cuchara de jugo de limón, 1 limón, cortada en rodajas con la piel, ½ lima, cortada en rodajas con la piel, 1 naranja mediana, cortada en rodajas con la piel, 1 manzana pequeña, sin el centro, cortada en octavos, con la piel, 1 ciruela pequeña, fileteada, con la piel, 2-3 tazas de agua mineral con gas o soda, a gusto.
 Proximo, nosotros mescla todas y nosotros bebimos.
-La sangria era muy, muy delisioso!1 year ago
+La sangria era muy, muy delisioso!2 years ago

 En la classe de espanol, nosotros hecho salsa.
 En dos groupo, un groupo hecho salsa roja y un groupo hecho salsa verdre.
 Mi groupo hecho salsa roja.
 Los ingredientes era: Roma tamatos, ajo, un jalapeno, cilantro, y sal.
 Nosotors corte todos la comida y poner el en el liquidora.
 El dia nosotros hechemos La salsa, la salsa era caliente, pero el primero dia, la salsa era frio y muy deisioso!
 Mi mucho gusta haciendo salsa roja!